 AT YOUR HOME:

-Do not open the door unless ICE presents a valid judicial warrant signed by a judge.
-Most ICE warrants are administrative and do not allow them to enter your home without permission.
+• Do not open the door unless an agent presents a valid judicial warrant signed by a judge.
+Most warrants are administrative and do not allow them to enter your home without permission.

-An administrative warrant is: signed by an ICE officer
+• An administrative warrant is: signed by an officer

-• Ask ICE to slide the warrant under the door for you to review.
+• Ask the agent to slide the warrant under the door for you to review.
 Do not open the door to receive the warrant.

-• If an ICE agent enters your home without your permission or a valid judicial warrant, do not physically resist as that could subject you to potential criminal charges.
+• If an agent enters your home without your permission or a valid judicial warrant, do not physically resist, as that could subject you to potential criminal charges.
 But make it clear that you did not provide consent.

-• If ICE begins to search your home, make it clear that you do not consent to the search.
+• If agents begin to search your home, make it clear that you do not consent to the search.

 • You do have a right to remain silent or state clearly: “I am exercising my right to remain silent.”

-• If you do not remain silent, do not lie to ICE agents as that may impact you in the future.
+• If you do not remain silent, do not lie to agents, as that may impact you in the future.

 AT WORK:

-• ICE can enter the public space of any workplace without any type of warrant.
+• Agents can enter the public space of any workplace without any type of warrant.

 • Public spaces can include an office lobby, a supermarket, a retail store, or a dining area of a restaurant.